dmytrokarimov/async/README.md

 This package implements some feature like AsyncManager and ManagerFutureTask.
 AsyncManager can be used to schedule job and run them in async way:

-All other scheduled jobs will wa
+All other scheduled jobs will wait until first one end

 ```java
 	asyncManager.schedule(/*some job*/)